Obasi042/printf/README.md

 # 0x10.
 C - printf

 ## Description
-This team project is part of the first year curriculum of Holberton School.
+This team project is part of the first sprint project in the Alx software Engineering program curriculum.
 _printf replicates the C standard library printf() function.

 What you should learn from this project: